A stand alone treatment approach for those who might not be ready to look into other family building options…

 reproductive health in order to optimize your chances of success.

-Collaborative Care is an out of network practice.
+Collaborative Care is only in-network with Blue Cross Blue Shield.
+We are out of network with all other insurance companies.
 We can provide superbills to those who may require documentation for reimbursement from their insurance carrier.